ericrq/ericrq/README-ENG.md

 <div align="justify">

-CRUD system for fictitious technical assistance, made in HTML, CSS, PHP with Object Oriented Programming and MySQL.
-Allows registration, reading, updating and deleting records in the table.
+CRUD System For Fictitious Technical Assistance, Made In HTML, CSS, PHP With Object Oriented Programming And MySQL.
+Allows Registration, Reading, Updating And Deleting Records In The Table.

 </div>